AnandPap/advanced-tic-tac-toe/README.md

 Project has been completed but with little more work to be done and that is:

-1. Implement medium and hard computer player.
+1. Implement hard computer player.
 2. Implement scoreboard.

 > **Note** Rest of implementations and fixes are coming soon!